welcome, my neurodivergent friend

 ā€˜What do many late-diagnosed neurodivergent adults have in common?
 Shame.
 From a lifetime of internalised negative messages that we were too unreliable, forgetful, messy, and selfish.
 Without understanding why, our executive function challenges were scarring our self-esteem, leaving us feeling broken or wrong.
 For many of us, we found the easy things hard and the hard things easy.’

-PS: You can download and listen to my ADHD Pep Talk here.
+If you’ve made it this far, you deserve a treat!
+You can download and listen to my ADHD Pep Talk here.
 It’s designed to support you with unmasking and showing yourself a little more compassion.